It was my first job in the kitchen.

 I peeled shrimp endlessly.
 We all did.
 Anytime there was a lull, which was practically never, we could always keep busy peeling shrimp.
 In the middle of every crazy service I moved like a high-speed Garde Manger automaton, plating Niçoise salads, frying chà giò, sprinkling peanuts on cold Thai beef salads and racing back to the walk-in to grab more shrimp whenever chef screamed “Gambas!”

 We never stopped peeling shrimp that summer.
-That was my first kitchen job and I loved it.
+That was my first job in the kitchen and I loved it.

 – Ivy Knight